wein1m/wein1m/README.md

 ###

-<p align="left">I specialize in building modern and interactive front-end websites using Next.js React, Node.js, TailwindCSS, and GSAP.
-I’m currently interested in building projects with C Programming Language, or automating my workflows using Python and PowerShell (PS1).</p>
+> I really love building modern and interactive front-end websites using Next.js React, Node.js, TailwindCSS, and GSAP.
+I’m currently interested in building projects with C Programming Language, or automating my workflows using Python and PowerShell (PS1).

 ###